 G3 | Capture the leading share of global real estate capital flow for investment sales

-Our strategic priority of delivering capital markets services globally is driven by two related forces: the increasingly international, cross-border flows of capital into real estate, and the global marketing of prime real estate assets.
-Few competitors can match our expertise and global reach in this market environment.
+Two market trends continue to drive our third strategic priority, which is to deliver capital markets services globally: first, increasingly international, cross-border flows of capital into real estate, and second, global marketing of prime real estate assets.

-We provided capital markets services for $118 billion of client transactions in 2014, a 19 percent increase from the previous year.
-Our Capital Markets and Hotels revenues increased 15 percent year on year.
+During 2015, we provided capital markets services for $138 billion of client transactions, a 17 percent increase from 2014.
+Our Capital Markets and Hotels revenues increased 25 percent in local currency for the year.

 G4 | Strengthen LaSalle Investment Management’s leadership position